 Try Pulumi Cloud for FREEFrequently Asked Questions

-hl7V2StoreId, role, and condition properties are immutable and cannot be changed after the resource is created.
+hl7V2StoreId, role, and condition properties are immutable and require resource replacement if changed.